 Q: How is it organized?

 A: Everyone knows that there is no simple 1, 2, 3 step chart for going full-time RVing, or someone would have written it up already.
 There is a comprehensive table of contents.
 This way you can pick and choose the topics that matter most for your own unique situation as you need them, and can go back and reference them again later without having to re-read the whole guide.

 Q: Won’t everything covered in this guide be things I’ve already learned from your free articles, or on another blog, website, or book?

 A: Nope.
-It’s true I’ve talked about most of these topics on IO at some point or another, but here the subjects have been expanded, refined, and are fully updated for 2015.
+It’s true I’ve talked about most of these topics on IO at some point or another, but here the subjects have been expanded, refined, and are fully updated.
 Some of it is completely new, like the tow vehicle information and the budget calculation formula.
 As for other authors, it’s true there is a lot of information out there on how to go full-time RVing.
 But people who’ve written extensively from first-hand experience about how to go pre-retirement, on a budget, solo, in a small RV are rare.

 Q: Wait, weren’t you traveling with someone else in your small RV for a while?
 How long have you actually been solo?

 A: I traveled with my best friend Julie from October 2014 to early April 2015 while she was on sabbatical from her career – we’d always wanted to travel together.
 I’d been a solo RVer for two years before that, and have been since then.